 Wilfrid Laurier University has a Pandemic Response Plan that was initially created in 2007 to ensure the institution would be ready to respond quickly and appropriately to the threat and/or occurrence of a pandemic due to influenza or other contagious respiratory viruses such as the coronavirus.
 It was first, and successfully, implemented, in spring 2009 with the first wave of H1N1, then again in fall 2009 with the second wave.

 The Plan is reviewed on an annual basis by a Pandemic Planning Committee.
 This group makes recommendations on changes and enhancements to the document.
 It also advises and makes recommendations to the President related to such items as the status of local pandemic plans, any situations being monitored locally and/or globally, and the World Health Organization’s (WHO’s) global risk assessments.

-For information on what is currently being monitored, please see the link at the left "What We're Watching Now..."
+For information on what is currently being monitored, please see the link "What We're Watching Now..."